 The first thing to know is that the only items allowed under Portland’s commercial composting rules are food scraps, coffee filters, tea bags and certified compostable bags.
 Although paper is compostable, the system can’t handle large volumes of soiled paper, like paper towels.
 Make sure you use proper signage to clarify which items are allowed in the compost bins.

-For private homes, yard debris and paper are allowed to go in the composting bin.
-Compostable materials from homes go to a different facility.
+The residential composting program allows yard debris and select paper products because compostable materials from homes go to a different facility.

-1) Make composting as convenient as trash and recycling.
-Have all the containers together at a “waste station”.
+- Make composting as convenient as trash and recycling.
+Group all your containers together at a “waste station”.

-4) Set up the composting containers in break rooms and kitchens.
-Have lids to reduce odor and fly issues.
-Swinging door or foot operated containers offer a hands free option.
+- Set up the compost bins in break rooms and kitchens.
+Use bins with lids to reduce odor and fly issues.
+Swinging door or foot operated containers offer a hands-free option.

 How to get started:

 Work with your property manager to request a garbage and recycling company that also does composting.
-These are the permitted garbage and recycling companies in Portland, Oregon.
+Click here for a list of permitted garbage and recycling companies in Portland, Oregon.